-In both cases, you can keep buying shares until you own your home 100 per cent.
+In most cases, you can keep buying shares until you own your home $100\,\%$ .

-Who's eligible
+Who's eligible.

 Shared ownership is for anyone who'd like to own a home but can't afford to buy one outright.
 You may qualify if: